department-of-veterans-affairs/vets-api/modules/simple_forms_api/docs/rfcs/0002-async-s3-pdf-upload.md

 ## 5. Impact and Tradeoffs

 1. **Increased Complexity**:
-   1. Asynchronous processing with Sidekiq introduces complexity, but alternative solutions (such as one comprehensive frontend call to initiate and check status) simplify the workflow slightly.
-The proposed solution will considerably increase both front end and back end complexity regardless.
+   1. Asynchronous processing with Sidekiq introduces additional complexity for both the frontend and backend.
+Tracking job states, handling polling, and managing error notifications create new technical challenges and maintenance overhead.
-1. **Wait Times**:
+1. **User Experience Gains**:
-   1. Although the proposed solution could impact wait times by up to 50%, the wait times are expected to be low as it is.
-The added complexity may not be worth the reduction in wait time.
+   1. Although async processing can reduce wait times on the Confirmation page by up to 50%, the current synchronous wait times may already be tolerable.
+Without concrete metrics showing significant user impact, the added complexity may not justify the gain.
-1. **Improved Resilience**:
+1. **Resilience vs. Simplicity**:
-   1. Handling the upload asynchronously provides more robust handling of S3 service outages, although internal outages may still impact service availability.
+   1. While an async solution provides greater resilience to S3 outages, these outages are rare.
+The current synchronous approach keeps the user experience simpler and more predictable.
-1. **Scalability**:
+1. **Scalability Benefits**:
-   1. Offloading PDF uploads to Sidekiq will reduce synchronous load on the backend, allowing for better scalability during high-traffic periods.
+   1. Offloading uploads to Sidekiq reduces backend load during peak times, which could improve scalability.
+However, scalability concerns may be premature given the current traffic levels.
-1. **Enhanced User Experience**:
+1. **Error Handling Limitations**:
-   1. Reduced wait times on the Confirmation page, allowing users quicker access to submission confirmations.
+   1. Async workflows can obscure error handling from users, requiring robust retry and monitoring to ensure no failed uploads are missed.
+A synchronous approach offers more immediate and transparent error feedback.

 ## 6. Open Questions